How Sloppy Nazi Analogies Blind Us to the Real Threats

 “But hey,” this new breed of authoritarians will magnanimously declare, “go ahead and vote in your gerrymandered districts.
 Go ahead and challenge the ruling regime in courts they have packed with sycophants.
 Go ahead and criticize the government in government-owned media.
 Go ahead.
 You are free to try.”

 The point is we have better examples that can heighten our understanding of democracy’s inherent fragility, rather than just trotting out another stale comparison to Nazi Germany.
-Lazy Nazi analogies blind us to the real threat.
+Lazy Nazi analogies blind us to the real threats.
 Modern authoritarians take their time.
 They know how to chip away at institutions, grabbing a little bit here, sneaking a bit more there when no one is looking, knowing that if done right, they can acclimate the public by shifting the standards of normality.
+That becomes so much easier when they control the media, and along with it, the narrative.

 Meanwhile, democratic norms slowly melt like a glacier toward some invisible tipping point of no return, with the very people who resort the quickest to Nazi analogies defending regimes working the hardest to undermine the democratic institutions that sustain freedom.